SiLab-Bonn/asiclab/README.md

 1. Follow Instructions in Licesnse Server: For Cadence,
 1. Follow instructions for Cadence Containerization, if you need it, using apptainer
 1. Finally, enable 3rd party repos, and follow instruction to install proprietary software, like Slack, Chrome, etc.
-1. If you plan to work remotely, read the section of REmote connection, which covers SSH, VNC, Wireguard (in network-manager interface)
+1. If you plan to work remotely, read the section on Remote Connection, which covers SSH, VNC, Wireguard (in network-manager interface)

-## Workstation Windows Setup
+## Workstation Setup with Windows

-Start here in you need to configure a fresh installation of Windows on a
+Start here in you need to configure a fresh installation of Windows on a ASICLab machine...

 [Under construction]